 A common problem with strong daylight is the sharp contrast caused by ugly and distracting shadows.
 This is when it really helps to use a flash for the darker areas of the image.
 When shooting portraits, expose for the brighter background, then use the flash to light the subject’s face.
 This will help create an even, color-rich image.

 Photos can also be captured in open-shaded areas, where strong daylight usually spills to create a more diffused, gentle light that is generally more workable.If the daylight is not too strong, the filtered light of a tree in shadow can be used to introduce patterns into the image.

 The best thing about strong daylight is that it provides plenty of illumination, so there is lots of room to use a high shutter speed for super fast action shots.

 It’s no secret that night lights can be used to create great light trails with long exposures.
 But these images can feel a little cliched after a while.
-A more interesting—and potentially subtle—way to use city lights, is to layer them with other light sources.
+A more interesting—and potentially subtle—way to use city lights is to layer them with other light sources.

-There is a huge range of alternative—and mobile—lighting options readily available to most people.
+Street lights, for example, can be combined with the dim light of twilight to create rich colorful urban images.
+Neon lights, on the other hand, can be used to light a subject’s face.
+This can definitely be tricky, so it plays to spend some time experimenting with different light courses and positions.
+There is also a huge range of alternative—and mobile—lighting options readily available to most people.
 Electronic tablets, phones and even light beads or fairy lights can be used to layer up artificial night light.